leftthomas/PSCapsNet/README.md

 Generated figures are on the same directory with `README.md`.

 ## Results
 The train loss、accuracy, test loss、accuracy and confusion matrix are showed on visdom.
-The pretrained models and more results can be found in [BaiduYun](https://pan.baidu.com/s/1g64z9Sz77smRR7L3DGK-xQ) and
+The pretrained models and more results can be found in [BaiduYun](https://pan.baidu.com/s/1uG8VdgNuylrWLQbKGzQ3Jg)(access code:kvmj) and
 [GoogleDrive](https://drive.google.com/drive/folders/12LBRtmvGcJtDRqyvpk_vN-jBs0ccu1bM?usp=sharing).

 ### MNIST